Anamilenac/rnaseq_breastCancer/README.md

 - **HER2:** HER2-positive breast cancer
 - **Normal:** Healthy controls

-Replicates are identified with a number appended to the experimental group (e.g., HER21 for the first replicate in HER2), followed by reads _R1 and _R2.
+Replicates are identified with a number appended to the experimental group (e.g., TNBC1 for the first replicate in TNBC), followed by reads _R1 and _R2.

 # Data Analysis